-A girlfriend and I went on a weekend trip to Vienna for a short holiday this past weekend.
-I really enjoyed Vienna.
-Even in the winter it is a beautiful city and I loved that there is so much to see and do.
+Even in the winter, it’s beautiful and I loved that there is so much to see and do.
 There are museums everywhere, tours galore, cafes at every turn and so much history contained in this city it is hard to run out of things to do.

 Tried my first kangaroo burger at an Australian pub.
 At first I felt bad thinking about cute little kangaroo’s hopping around, but then my friend told me that they’re basically rodents there so I figured at that point I was helping with population control.